Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 - CBHM (Clip Board History Manager) is not work properly.
 - Ector supports only basic functionalities compared to Cairo.
 - SVG morphing animation supports only in EDC.
-- Elementary focus manager is disabled (legacy focus mechanism is applied).
+- Elementary focus manager is disabled (Legacy focus mechanism is applied).

 ## Multimedia framework